iamshashwatsingh/CodeAndCareer/README.md

 🐍 Course 1: The Python Foundation

-🤖 Course 2: The Professional AI Developer Path
+🤖 Course 2: The Professional AI Developer Path(Coming Soon)

 This is where your journey begins.
 We'll take you from zero to a proficient Python programmer, ready to tackle the world of data science and AI while building fun projects like a text-based adventure game.